Argentan: Geography

-The town lies on the Greenwich Meridian line which is marked on its Eastern entrance.
+The town lies on the Greenwich Meridian line, which is marked on its Eastern entrance.

-Argentan has 5 water courses running through it, three rivers The Orne, The Ure and The Baize and two streams, the Marais de Fleuriel and the Fontaines Thiot.
+Argentan has 5 water courses running through it, three rivers Orne, Ure and Baize and two streams, the Marais de Fleuriel and the Fontaines Thiot.

 The commune is within the area known as the Plaine d'Argentan, which is known for its cereal growing fileds and horse stud farms.

 Argentan along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

 Land distribution

 According to the 2018 CORINE Land Cover assessment the majority of the land in the commune, 45% is Arable land.
 23 % of the land is urbanised with another 13% built upon for Industrial and commercial purposes.
 The rest of the land is Meadows at 18%, Forests at just 0.11% and 40 ha, 2% of land to Artificial Green spaces.